Passing HTML Into the Page

 select 'dbr.head', '<meta name="twitter:card" content="summary_small_image">';

-The OEM license allows for you to use dbr.redirect to redirect page to another page with server side 302.
-The syntax is the same as in dbr.report.
-The command takes a single line as a result set.
-The redirect is useful when handling forms with Post/Redirect/Get pattern where the page handling the POST, redirects the page to another page after it has handled the POST.
+The OEM license allows you to use 'dbr.redirect' to redirect a page to another page with a server-side 302 redirect.
+The syntax is the same as for 'dbr.report'.
+The command expects a single line as a result set.
+Redirects are particularly useful when implementing forms with the Post/Redirect/Get (PRG) pattern.
+This pattern ensures that after handling a POST request, the server redirects to another page to prevent form resubmission on refresh.

 select 'dbr.redirect', 'sp_DBR_landing_page', 'inInt=par', 'append=&hdr=0'